 Roasted red onions can be eaten cold or warmed up in the microwave or in a nonstick skillet.

 - Preheat oven to 400 F degrees.
 Line rimmed baking sheet with parchment paper or lightly brush with oil.

-- Cut onions into 1/2 inch slices.
+- Cut onions into ½ inch slices.
 Arrange onions on a baking sheet.
 Brush lightly with oil and season with salt and pepper.2 red onions, 2 tablespoons olive oil or coconut oil, kosher salt and pepper

 - Roast until caramelized and tender, 15 to 20 minutes.
 Flipping once halfway through.